fortunee/video-2-gif/README.md

 # video-2-gif
-This basically converts a piece of video to gif file.
-It implores the WASM technology to utilize a C++ package
+This basically allows users to edit videos on the web and converts it to gif file.
+It implores the WASM technology to utilize a C++ package (FFmpeg)